ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 ### AI Safety:

+> [!CAUTION]
-**I DO NOT PROVIDE ANY GUARANTEE OF RESULT** nor that any user won't be able to circumvent any modification you may apply.
+> **I DO NOT PROVIDE ANY GUARANTEE OF RESULT** nor that any user won't be able to circumvent any modification you may apply.

 Provided in the "custom weights" folder a large set of tokens where main concepts relative to nudity/pornography and children have been modified.